TX to Ae

 [1/(2G)]+j0, just touches the origin of the graph (0+j0), and is known as a circle of constant conductance.

 The direction of rotation in the Z-plane is clockwise when a capacitor is connected across Z and anticlockwise when an inductor is connected across Z. The effect of a parallel reactance is least when the reactance is at its highest value, and increases at the reactance is reduced.
 Consequently, if a variable capacitor is used, increasing its capacitance (reducing Xc) moves the resultant Z in a clockwise direction; and if a variable inductor is used, reducing its inductance (reducing XL) moves the point Z in an anticlockwise direction.
-Note that the point 0+j0 is only approached if the parallel capacitance becomes infinite (Xc®0), or the parallel inductance goes to zero (XL®0), both situations corresponding to an effective short-circuit.
+Note that the point 0+j0 is only approached if the parallel capacitance becomes infinite (Xc→0), or the parallel inductance goes to zero (XL→0), both situations corresponding to an effective short-circuit.

-5-8.
-Transformers:
+8. Transformers:

 Z' = ( Np / NsZ

 Thus a transformer scales the load impedance by a factor (Np/Ns)², where Np is the number of turns in the primary winding, and Ns is the number of turns in the secondary winding.
-This operation moves the resultant impedance Z' along a line starting at 0+j0 and passing through the original impedance Z. The transformer modifies the magnitude of the impedance but leaves the phase angle f unchanged, thus the resultant impedance is constrained to lie on a line of constant phase.
+This operation moves the resultant impedance Z' along a line starting at 0+j0 and passing through the original impedance Z. The transformer modifies the magnitude of the impedance but leaves the phase angle φ unchanged, thus the resultant impedance is constrained to lie on a line of constant phase.

 This type of transformation can be achieved using both conventional and transmission-line transformers; but transmission-line transformers are to be preferred on the grounds of efficiency, bandwidth, and freedom from core-saturation effects.
 Any transformer included in a matching unit will also normally carry out a balanced to unbalanced load transformation if required, i.e., the transformer is also the balun.

-5-9.
-Impedance Matching Strategies:
+9. Impedance Matching Strategies:

-From the above, it can be deduced that the process of matching an impedance to (say) 50W, without introducing unnecessary losses, is a matter of manipulating the transmitter (generator) load Z' on to the point 50+j0 by moving it along lines of constant resistance and around circles of constant conductance.
+From the above, it can be deduced that the process of matching an impedance to (say) 50Ω without introducing unnecessary losses, is a matter of manipulating the transmitter (generator) load Z' on to the point 50+j0 by moving it along lines of constant resistance and around circles of constant conductance.
 A switchable transformer gives the added possibility of moving Z' along a line of constant phase.
 All of the possible operations not involving resistance are summarised in the diagram below:

 The diagram below shows six regions of the Z-plane, identified according to their relationship to the target impedance 50+j0.
-It also shows some of the matching networks which give the shortest possible route to Z=50+j0.
-The encircled numbers indicate the operations which must be performed, the order in which to perform them, and their effects.
+It also shows some of the matching networks that give the shortest possible route to Z=50+j0.
+The encircled numbers indicate the operations that must be performed, the order in which to perform them, and their effects.
 It is assumed that parallel reactances are initially set to their highest possible values (effective open circuit), and series reactances are initially set to their lowest possible values (effective short circuit).

 Not shown on the diagram is the fact that a step-down transformer can be used to shift impedances A and B into region E, and impedances C and D into region F; i.e., for an antenna system, the input impedance of which varies widely with frequency, knowledge of the Z-plane region is helpful in determining when to use a transformer, or more particularly, when to substitute a 1:1 balun or unun for one of a different ratio.

 As mentioned previously, in the case of antennas for amateur radio use, the standard diagnostic for adjustment of the matching network is the SWR meter.
-This should be used in conjunction with an antenna current meter, or a field-strength meter, but in many cases is not.
+This should be used in conjunction with an antenna ammeter, or a field-strength meter, but in many cases is not.
 The problem with the SWR meter is that it can tell the operator when the point Z=50+j0 has been reached, but it gives no indication of how to do so.
-Also, in the absence of information about how much energy is being transmitted through the ATU, there is the very real possibility with some types of matching network, that nearly all of the transmitter output will be delivered inadvertently to the loss resistance of the ATU inductor.
+Also, in the absence of information about how much energy is being transmitted through the AMU, there is the very real possibility with some types of matching network, that nearly all of the transmitter output will be delivered inadvertently to the loss resistance of the inductor.

 It should be obvious by now, that the ability to assign a load impedance to a region of the Z-plane will greatly assist the matching process.
 How to do so becomes clear when the electrical attributes of the six regions are tabulated thus: